Austin's zoning shift arrives as housing prices cool. The Texas capital is becoming a national laboratory for housing policy.

 “Austin's reforms have made the city a nationally celebrated model for inducing housing supply.”

-Why It Matters The results are starting to show.
+The results are starting to show.
 A recent study from The Pew Charitable Trusts demonstrates how effective the reforms have been in slowing rent growth.
 Austin now leads the country in rent price declines after several years near the top for rent increases.